sindresorhus/gulp-ruby-sass/readme.md

 Type: `String|Array`

-Add one or more Sass import paths.
+One or more Sass import paths, relative to the gulpfile.

 ##### require